Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _randomat_jesters_enabled_ - Default: 1 - Whether this event is enabled.

+**Prop Hunt**
+Converts all Jester/Swapper and innocent team members to the Innocent role, strip their weapons, and gives them a Prop Disguiser.
+Converts all monster and traitor team members to the Traitor role.
+\
+\
+**ConVars**
+\
+_randomat_prophunt_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_prophunt_timer_ - Default: 3 - Time between being given prop disguisers.\
+_randomat_prophunt_strip_ - Default: 1 - The event strips your other weapons.\
+_randomat_prophunt_weaponid_ - Default: weapon_ttt_prophide - Id of the weapon given.

 ## Random Health for everyone!
 Gives everyone a random amount of health within the configurable boundaries